Questions we hear from employers

 Do you charge for on-campus interviews?
 No.

 Will my interview room be private?
 In most situations, yes.
 There are times in the year, such as the day after a Career Fair, when we have to coordinate interviews in a conference-style set-up, but you still have adequate space to have good conversations with students.
 When possible we house all interviews within our offices, but we do sometimes use rooms outside of our offices or in other buildings.

 Can you set up phone interviews for me?
 Yes, we can coordinate a schedule of phone interviews just like a regular on-campus day and will have private room available for students to take the call in.

 Do you have videoconferencing available for interviews?
 Yes, we have videoconferencing availability and are also set up with Skype.

 Can you facilitate candidate testing for us?
 In most cases, yes.
 If you provide materials, instructions and criteria, we are usually able to proctor all exams.
 The only issue would be if we were having a heavy interview day, in which case our space for testing might be restricted.

 Is there a fee to post a job to your students?
 No. If you request to link to our school you can post your own jobs at no charge, or you can send your job description to one of us and we can post it for you.
-The only time there is a fee is when you choose the extended service from Experience that allows you to search student profiles at partner universities.

 Can I post my own job or do I need to go through your office?
 If you request to link to our school through eRecruiting, you are able to post your own jobs.
 We review every posting and do make corrections to postings on occasion.
 You are more than welcome to send job postings to someone in our office to post them for you if you wish.